 In these times, virtual assessments appear to be the logical way to go.
 Afterall, you’re minimizing human interaction, right?
 I would argue that in the case of an educational assessment, in-person is the more beneficial route.
 Testing is a multi-level process that not only looks at the individual’s scores, but also identifies how they approach a task, problem solve, and use strategies.
 It also reveals if the individual perseveres or gives up when challenged, where their attention fades, and more.

 Additionally, prior to the assessment, we don’t know what specific challenges your child is facing.
 They may be struggling with executive functions, attention deficit hyperactivity disorder, or another specific learning disability.
 By observing how your child tests and assisting them, I can get a better idea of what they will need long term.
 This could include extra support, access to special school services, extra time on tests, or placement with a special education teacher.

 In some health circumstances, virtual testing is best for the student and the family.
 It’s better to do the assessment virtually, in these situations, than not at all.

 In-Person with PPE Versus Minimal Protective Gear

 Compassionate Solutions has the advantage of being located in a single-dwelling home (turned into an office).
 We’ve designed it to be much more comfortable than the typical school environment.
-We control the number of people coming in an out throughout the day, make sure that every visitor is feeling well and keep the office free of bacteria.
-This allows us to use minimal protective gear, usually just facemasks.
+We control the number of people coming in an out throughout the day, make sure that every visitor is feeling well, and keep the office free of bacteria.
+This allows us to use minimal protective gear and processes, usually just facemasks or social distancing.
 This is necessary for some students to be able to interact fully by seeing facial expressions, rather than interfering with the ability to listen which is important to an authentic assessment.

 After the Educational Assessment